They say that time heals all wounds, but whoever said that never tried sleeping with shoulder pain.

 How to Relieve Shoulder Pain at Night

-In cases where the pain is particularly severe, you may want to sleep in a semi-reclined position, either in a reclining chair or an adjustable bed (see our top adjustable picks here).
+In cases where the pain is particularly severe, you may want to sleep in a semi-reclined position, either in a reclining chair or an adjustable bed.
 However, this sleeping position isn’t ideal for the long-term.

 If you’re dealing with chronic pain or you expect it take a significant amount of time to recover from an injury, you’ll be better off finding a position that you can tolerate.